 Why Do Children Need a Foster Care?

-The majority of foster children are either sexually, physically or psychologically abused and are seeking refuge in a friendly family.
+The majority of foster children are either sexually, physically, or psychologically abused and are seeking refuge in a friendly family.
 They desire to have a haven where they can forget their past and focus on a better life, with loving people.
-You will realise that most of the times these children are hard to handle and overly emotional.
+You will realize that most of the time these children are hard to handle and overly emotional.

 As much as you want to play the role of a parent, you should ensure that you create friendship between yourselves first.
 Show them that you understand what they are going through and your dedication to being their best friend.
 Some children may show signs of being uncooperative and unwilling to talk.

 Others may throw tantrums and aggression as they adapt to their new home.
 There are also foster children with special needs and need to be handled with care and differently from the rest.

 What Makes a Good Foster Carer?

 As a foster carer, you need to have patience and love for the children.
 You will be making a lot of sacrifices, sometimes going beyond your means to make sure the foster children have fully recovered.

 Simply put, providing a welcoming home to a child or young person you take into care, whilst being patient and willing to give up your time.